savian-net/SasDotNetTipsTricks/README.md

 # SasDotNetTipsTricks

+Various Tips and Trticks to working with SAS in the world of C# and .NET

 ### Execute SAS Code Using C#
 ##### Note: The code below is in no particular order and is not directly runable.
 It is listed here as a guide for how to handle SAS code execution.